 Courtney assisted in researching and writing another winning brief to the Minnesota Supreme Court in a defamation matter.
 Courtney's litigation and clerkship experience gives her a strategic advantage.
 Clients find her personable, practical, and compassionate.

 Courtney is a member of the Minnesota State Bar Association and the Olmsted County Bar Association.
 She is a member of the ARAG attorney network.
 She serves on the planning committee for MinnCLE's Trust and Probate Annual Conference and other trust and estates planning committees through MinnCLE.
 She routinely presents on areas of interest for estate planners, including the SECURE Act.
-Courtney is also a proud board member of Rochester's Ability Building Center.
+Courtney is also a proud board member of Rochester's Ability Building Center and the Elder Network.

 Courtney is a former adjunct professor of Evidence and Property at Mitchell Hamline College of Law.
 She also taught the writing portion of Lawyering for three years at Mitchell Hamline.